Amiens

 The Amiens area has a strong agricultural character, with farming families working the cool climate country for generations.
 Stanthorpe, the nearest town, is famous for its Granite Belt wine region and the annual Apple and Grape Harvest Festival, and provides residents with access to supermarkets, schools, medical services, and community facilities.
 Amiens suits those seeking a quiet rural lifestyle in one of Queensland's most distinctive cool-climate farming regions, with fresh country air, open paddocks, and a strong sense of community that is characteristic of the Southern Downs.

-Amiens falls under postcode 4352 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Toowoomba North electorate.
+Amiens falls under postcode 4352 and is governed by the Southern Downs Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wright, while state elections fall under the Toowoomba North electorate.

 📍 Location